• Free shipping

 • Impact Noise: Created by objects or footsteps striking the floor, often travelling to lower levels.

-• Airborne Noise: Includes sound from voices, music, or machinery, which can reverberate through a space.
+• Airborne Noise: Includes sound from voices, music or machinery that can reverberate through a space.

-The choice of flooring can either amplify or mitigate these noises.
+The choice of flooring can either amplify or reduce these noises.

 Common Flooring Types and Their Acoustic Performance